 Mentoring All Americans for Leadership (MAAFL) is a not for profit 501(c)(3) founded by Dr. Wanda Taylor, Founder, President and CEO.
 Its mission is to provide a quality Leadership Program to individuals who are socially and economically disadvantaged, with a focus on at-risk youth, individuals who have chronic illnesses, homeless victims, domestic violence victms and individuals who are in transition.
 MAAFL's purpose is to offer The Career Development Leadership Program in five components, life-skills, career readiness, college readiness, small business administration, and mentoring.
 1) Life-skills increases one's self-esteem, self-confidence, and self-motivation.
 2) Career Readiness teaches resume writing, business etiquette, and job skills.
 3) College readiness prepares high school seniors for life after high-school and enrollment procedures; 4) Small Business Management teaches minorities the skills they need to open and operate their own small business; 5) and mentoring is provided in groups and one-on-one in all areas of leadership.
 MAAFL's vision is to "transform ordinary individuals into leaders - first, leaders of their own lives and then, leaders of others!"
+Click here to view flyer!
+Click here to view Price List for services; also, note that all prices are negotiable and services are free for those with no income.

 Because of the outstanding work of Dr. Wanda Taylor with the help of her Board of Directors and volunteers, she was awarded the Unsung Hero Award for Justice in September 2011 at the Ninth Annual Arizona African American Legislative Leadership Conference 2011; and in February 2010, Mentoring All Americans for Leadership (MAAFL) received a Notice of Certification as a Qualifying Charitable Organization for the State of Arizona.
 MAAFL has been featured in the Arizona Republic Newspaper, the Arizona Informant Newspaper, and ABC Channel 15.